SmartApplicationUnipi/Smart_ELF/SmartApp.AV/UI/README.md

 It can display several types of informations (see below) and provides mechanism to define a single action.

 It is connected to the TTS module to receive the audio data to play and with the KB in order to display different kind of informations.
+If the connection goes down, the system will  try to reconnect after a certain amount of time (default: 10s).

 The interaction is event-based: the UI receives an event and react to it.